 The Norwegian Forest cat, or Wegie, is also known as ‘Norse Skogkatt’ in its native country, Norway.
 Many individuals often mistake them with other semi-long haired breeds like the Maine Coon, but they’re very different.

 How to know if your black and white cat is a Norwegian Forest cat

-You can distinguish Norwegian Forest cats from others by looking for their distinct colors, with the most common ones being black and white.
-Variation in coat color and pattern is genetically diverse in the Norwegian Forest cat.
+White and black Norwegian Forrest cat is a popular breed.
+You can distinguish these cats from others by looking for their distinct colors, with the most common ones being black and white.
+Variation in coat color and pattern is genetically diverse in the Norwegian Forest Cat.

 Standard coat colors of a Norwegian Forest cat

 Wegies have a wide variation of coat colors and patterns from tabby, tortoiseshell, black, white, and any combination of each color.
 The black and white color of the cat’s coat results from their lineage and genetic mutation.
 Let’s dive into the diverse colors and color patterns of Norwegian Forest cats.

 Tabby is the natural coat color of most domestic felines.
 A tabby cat features stripes with the combination of light and dark color hairs.
 Another distinct feature of tabby cats is the “M” mark on their foreheads.
 They have expressive lines on the face and markings around the eyes.

 A tortoiseshell Norwegian Forest cat has a coat with a combination of black and orange colors in random patterns.
 Some of them have wide patches of orange, while others are mostly black.